vaimo/composer-patches/README.md

 ## Patch file format

+_This example will make the patch apply with patch stripping level of '0'._

-The targeted file format in the patch should be relative to the patched package - or - in other words: relative to the context it was defined for:
+The targeted file format in the patch should be relative to the patched package - or - in other
+words: relative to the context it was defined for.

 So it the patch is defined for my/package and my/package has a file vendor/my/package/Models/Example.php, the patch would target it with